Ukko: Karelian-Finnish God Of Thunderstorms, Harvest, Patron Of Crops And Cattle

 Ukko Was Known By Many Epithets

-In the Finnish epic ‘The Kalevala’, he was known as “The Leader of the Clouds,” “The Shepherd of the Lamb-Clouds,” “The God of the Breezes,” “The Golden King,” “The Silver Ruler of the Air,” and “The Father of the Heavens.”
+In the Finnish epic 'The Kalevala,' Ukko was recognized as "The Leader of the Clouds," "The Shepherd of the Lamb-Clouds," "The God of the Breezes," "The Golden King," "The Silver Ruler of the Air," and "The Father of the Heavens."

 The god of thunder has a long tradition in many ancient cultures.
-Also, Ukko has counterparts in prominent deities described in Indo-European mythologies that include the Baltic god of thunder, Perkunas, the Norse god Thor, the Slavic god of heaven and lightning, Perun, and Ukko's closest counterpart in Greek mythology, Zeus.
-Some researchers suggested that Ilmarinen, divine blacksmith, inventor, and sky god is the origin of Ukko because, in some legends, Ukko is presented as the creator and blacksmith.
+Some researchers suggested that Ilmarinen, divine blacksmith, inventor, and sky god, refers to the origin of Ukko because, in some legends, Ukko is the creator and blacksmith.
+Also, Ukko has counterparts in prominent deities described in Indo-European mythologies, including the Baltic god of thunder, Perkunas, the Norse god Thor, the Slavic god of heaven, and lightning, Perun, and Ukko's closest counterpart in Greek mythology, Zeus.

 Ukko’s Powerful Divine Weapons

-According to legends, Ukko presented himself as a broad-axed, old man with a gray beard, white hair, who was dressed in a blue dress, riding a chariot along the heavenly road of stone.
+According to legends, Ukko presented himself as a broad-axed, older man with a gray beard and white hair, dressed in a blue dress, riding a chariot along the heavenly stone road.

-Numerous abandoned stone weapons were found in the region of Karelia, Finland, at the beginning of the Copper Age.
+Numerous abandoned stone weapons were found in Karelia, Finland, at the beginning of the Copper Age.
 Then, local shamans collected and protected them for many years.
-It was believed that these stone artifacts possessed certain heavenly powers, especially to perform cures and heal diseases.
-The Finnish people called flint ‘Ukon kivi’; “the firestone of the god Ukko” (Ukon pii) and as tradition has it, Ukko carved lightning from it.
+These stone artifacts possessed certain heavenly powers to perform cures and heal diseases.
+The Finnish people called flint 'Ukonkivi' ("Ukkos sten"), or the firestone of the god Ukko" (Ukon pii), and as tradition has it, Ukko carved lightning from it.

 Limited Knowledge About Ukko Comes From Poems And Songs

-Information about the gods in Finnish mythology is very limited and it has been passed on orally through poems and songs.
-Among Christians in the Finnish regions, the god Ukko was considered a demon, since ceremonies and cults were basically related to Satan.
+Information about the gods in Finnish mythology has been passed orally through poems and songs.
+The god Ukko was considered a demon among Christians in the Finnish regions since ceremonies and cults were related to Satan.

-In ancient beliefs, the gods were not only good or bad but they were often accompanied by forces of good and evil.
+In ancient beliefs, the gods were not only good or bad, but forces of good and evil often accompanied them.

-In his account of the Bible Book of Psalms from 1551, the 16th century Lutheran bishop and reformer, Mikael Agricola (1510–1555) described the pantheon of gods worshiped by the Finnish people in ancient times.
-Among others, he mentioned the sacred marriage of Ukko and his wife Rauni.
-It was believed that when Rauni swears, God begins to get angry, and just before people saw the flashes of lightning, thunder rumbles.
-Finally, the blessed rainfalls provides a harvest.
+In his account of the Bible Book of Psalms from 1551, Mikael Agricola (1510–1555), the 16th century Lutheran bishop and reformer, described the pantheon of gods worshiped by the Finnish people in ancient times.
+He mentioned the sacred marriage of Ukko and his wife, Rauni.
+It was believed that when Rauni swears, god begins to get angry, and thunder rumbles just before people saw the flashes of lightning.
+Finally, the blessed rainfalls provide a harvest.

-However, Agricola was a churchman and the purpose of this description was to strongly criticize and root out pagan customs, and not to continue the tradition of old deities.
+However, Agricola was a churchman, and the purpose of this description was to criticize and root out pagan customs firmly and not to continue the tradition of old deities.

 Juhannus - Midsummer Holiday

-Originally, it was a pagan celebration known as Ukon juhla, the celebration of Ukko, the most important god in Finnish mythology.
-People place birch bunches of a birch on either side of the front door of their cabins or even on their boats to welcome visitors.
-In Finland people still observe the Ukon juhla festival.
-When Finland became a Christian country, the Pagan festival was officially renamed to “Juhannus” held in honor of John the Baptist.
-During the festival, it’s a tradition to lit large bonfires by lakes and the sea.
+Initially, it was a pagan celebration known as Ukon juhla, the celebration of Ukko, the most important god in Finnish mythology.
+Tradition has it that people place birch bunches of a birch on either side of the front door of their cabins or even on their boats to welcome visitors.
+In Finland, people still observe the Ukon juhla festival.
+When Finland became a Christian country, the Pagan festival was officially renamed "Juhannus," held in honor of John the Baptist.
+During the festival, it's a tradition to large lit bonfires by lakes and the sea.

-On June 21, many people around the world (but especially the northern Europeans) celebrate the summer solstice, the so-called Midsummer.
-The celebrations take place on a day between June 19 and June 25 and the preceding evening.
+On June 21, many people worldwide (especially the northern Europeans) celebrate the summer solstice, the so-called Midsummer.
+The celebrations take place on the day between June 19 and June 25 and the preceding evening.
 The exact dates vary among different cultures.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer